 Where We Are and What We Do

-We live in crowded inner cities and sometimes miles away from the nearest hospitals.
-Even as we have shared the Gospel, taught in schools, visited homes, assisted homeless women with children, brought nursing skills to underprivileged neighborhoods, etc., we have learned a lot from the people among whom we work, especially the Black and Indian peoples.
+Even as we have shared the Gospel, taught in schools, visited homes, assisted homeless women with children, brought nursing skills to underprivileged neighborhoods, etc., we have learned a lot from the people among whom we work.
 Our preconceived ideas have been challenged, we’ve experienced the beauty of the liturgy celebrated in Black and Native American local parishes, and we have been welcomed into

 Together we share the joy of welcoming Christ’s love into our lives and those of our neighbors, far and near.